tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.md

 -   Automating `roxygen2` documentation with `sinew` by Jonathan Sidi: [Blog](https://yonicd.github.io/2017-09-18-sinew/) and [CRAN](https://cran.r-project.org/web/packages/sinew/index.html)

-The following outlines the basic workflow for building, testing and extending R packages with the functionalities of above package development environment.
+The following outlines the basic workflow for building, testing and extending R packages with the functionalities of package development environment outlined above.

 #### (a) Create package skeleton